el7/threatmodels/threatmodels/pages/tahoe-lafs.md

 read/write access to others.

 # Key Storage:
-The authentication is done by the gateway and the user never handles keys.
-The gateway communicates with the hosting servers, giving the clients freedom of convenience.
+Keys are stores on the user's system.

 # Convenience:
 Since the customer doesn't have to deal with keys they are free from needing to keep track of extra meticulous things, giving extra convenience to it's customers.
+The program uses a CLI to interact with the files, making it not very convenient for casual users, or very convenient for power users.

 # Authentication:
+The authentication is done by the gateway and the user never handles keys.
+The gateway communicates with the hosting servers, giving the clients freedom of convenience.

 # Architecture:
-The user's files are broken up and stored on several distributed servers, using a P2P structure between each server.
+The architecture for Tahoe-LAFS is federated as anyone can host their own storage servers if they'd like.